juhelh/ess-beam-imaging-inverse-problems/README.md

 This repository contains code developed in connection with the master’s thesis *Inverse Problems in Proton Beam Imaging at ESS: Analysis and Numerical Methods* by Joel Henriksson, Lund University (LTH).

-The code contains a simulator of the forward model that produces the proton beam images, as well as two methods for parameter estimation: optimization and Markov Chain Monte Carlo (with parallel tempering).
-All code is JAX-based and meant to be run on a GPU to be fast and efficient.
+The code includes a simulator of the forward model that produces the proton beam images, as well as two methods for parameter estimation: optimization and Markov chain Monte Carlo (with parallel tempering).
+All code is based on the JAX library, developed by Google for high-performance computing.

 ## Reproducibility